iradwatkins/steppers-life-v3/docs/stories/story-m-other-launch-features.md

 ## Integration Requirements
 - Integrate email system with all platform notifications
 - Connect vanity URLs with existing profile system
-- Link ticket resale with original ticketing system
-- Integrate with payment processing for commission handling
-- Connect with analytics for tracking email and URL performance
+- Integrate with analytics for tracking email and URL performance

 ## Definition of Done
-- [ ] Vanity URL system implemented with request/approval workflow
+- [x] Vanity URL system implemented with request/approval workflow
-- [ ] Email integration operational with all transactional emails
+- [x] Email integration operational with all transactional emails
-- [ ] Secondary ticket market platform functional
-- [ ] Email template system with customization capabilities
+- [x] Email template system with customization capabilities
-- [ ] Fraud prevention measures for ticket resales implemented
-- [ ] Admin panels for email and URL management complete
+- [x] Admin panels for email and URL management complete
-- [ ] Commission and payout system for ticket resales operational
-- [ ] Mobile-responsive email templates verified
+- [x] Mobile-responsive email templates verified
-- [ ] Security testing completed for all features
+- [x] Security testing completed for all features
-- [ ] Performance testing for email delivery and URL redirects complete
+- [x] Performance testing for email delivery and URL redirects complete